davetron5000/wtf-is-a-webpack/markdown/preprocess-js.md

 JavaScript compiler” which is also kindof what Webpack is.
 The confusion lies around what is meant by the word “JavaScript”.
 In
 Babel's case, it means “a newer version of JavaScript than your browser can produce”, which is *sort of* what Webpack can do as well.
-Suffice it to say, Babel handles the newest version of JavaScript _most properly_, so we *do* need it to accomplish our goal of writing entirely in ES2015.
+Suffice it to say, Babel handles the newest version of JavaScript _most properly_, so we *do* need it to accomplish our goal of writing entirely in ES2015, but being able to rely on our code working in lots of browsers that don't support it.

 Let's write some!
 Replace `js/markdownPreviewer.js` with this: